trailbehind/DeepOSM/README.md

 ### Download NAIP, PBF, and Analyze

 Inside Docker, the following Python script will work.
 It will download all source data, tile it into training/test data and labels, train the neural net, and generate image and text output.
+The default data is three NAIPs, which gets tiled into NxNx4 bands of data (RGB-IR bands).
+The training labels derive from PBF files that overlap the NAIPs.

+#### Dry Run, Predicts Poorly (random, about 50%)

     python src/run_analysis.py

-This will download three NAIPs, and tile it into NxNx1 bands of data (IR band).
-Then it will download some PBF files and extract the ways for the NAIPs.

-It will produce PNGs of the ways, labels, and predictions overlaid on the tiff.
+For output, it will produce some console logs, and then JPEGs of the ways, labels, and predictions overlaid on the tiff.

+#### Full-Data Run, Predicts Well (90+%)

 If you then re-run the analysis, but set the training_batches parameter to around 5000, it will be more than 90% accurate on a CPU, after running all night.
 On the second run, the data prep won't take nearly as long, but the neural net training takes much longer.